gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 - **Project variable** - Create a [project variable](../../ci/variables/README.md#gitlab-cicd-environment-variables)
   `AUTO_DEVOPS_CHART` with the URL of a custom chart to use or create two project variables `AUTO_DEVOPS_CHART_REPOSITORY` with the URL of a custom chart repository and `AUTO_DEVOPS_CHART` with the path to the chart.

-You can also make use of the `HELM_UPGRADE_EXTRA_ARGS` environment variable to ovrride the default values in the `values.yaml` file in the [default Helm chart](https://gitlab.com/gitlab-org/charts/auto-deploy-app).
+You can also make use of the `HELM_UPGRADE_EXTRA_ARGS` environment variable to override the default values in the `values.yaml` file in the [default Helm chart](https://gitlab.com/gitlab-org/charts/auto-deploy-app).
 To apply your own `values.yaml` file to all Helm upgrade commands in Auto Deploy set `HELM_UPGRADE_EXTRA_ARGS` to `--values my-values.yaml` (or `-f my-values.yaml`).

 ### Custom Helm chart per environment **[PREMIUM]**